zoicware/ZOICWARE/features.md

   `Max Performance Overlay` and `High Performance Overlay`
   - this tweak will allow you to enable any of these to try out

+  ### USB Power Tweaks
+  - this section will display the USB hubs and devices connected
+  - Choose any or all devices to disable power saving

   ## Windows 11 Tweaks

 ![{51DEC6F8-52C7-4EDE-94F6-CB15A8ECDBF3}](https://github.com/user-attachments/assets/5e1a1ef3-18c1-4349-8bfc-73938ba57436)